maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

 * at least one and no more than three areas for improvement **for each visualization**.
 * Comments on both the code leading up to (and including) the visualization, and the visualization itself (aesthetics, best practices, etc.).

 Making your code publicly available can feel daunting.
-The purpose of this portion of the final project is to help us all learn from each other, not to denigrate. **Under no circumstances will negative comments be tolerated**.
-Any comments that could be perceived as negative, and outside the scope of the code, will result in an immediate score of zero.
+The purpose of this portion of the final project is to help us all learn from each other, not to denigrate. **Under no circumstances will overly harsh/negative comments be tolerated**.
+Any comments that could be perceived as overly critical and/or outside the scope of the code, will result in an immediate score of zero.

 Be constructive in your feedback.
 Be kind.
 We are all learning.

 ### Presentation
-Week 10 will include each student sharing their portfolio with the class.
+Week 10 will include each group sharing their portfolio with the class.
+If you opt-out of the data visualization competition, you will present early in the class period before the judges arrive.
+Those participating in the competition will present with the judges in attendance.
+Note that I hope to also invite others from the COE and will invite others from around the COE to attend as well.

 I encourage you to present using HTML slides produced via R Markdown (specifically [xaringan](https://bookdown.org/yihui/rmarkdown/xaringan.html)), but this is not required.
 If you are interested in doing so but feel uncertain about the process, please get in touch with me and I can meet with you individually (or with a small group if there is sufficient interest) to help get you started.
+This is what I use for my course slides.

-**Prior to the start of Week 10** please send me a link to your **published** presentation.
+**Prior to the start of Week 10** please send me a link to your **published** presentation (not your repo, but your actual presentation).

-You will have approximately seven minutes to share your portfolio, which provides one minute for transitions.
+You will likely have 10-12 minutes to share your portfolio, but the exact time allotment will depend on the number of groups.
 Please cover the following during your presentation:

 * Briefly show each visualization
 * Pick 1-2 to go more in-depth, and discuss